 Straight Line Method – Example #1

-On 01/01/2019Mark Inc. had purchased office furniture like table, chairs worth $10,000.
+On 01/01/2019Mark Inc. purchased office furniture like tables and chairs worth $10,000.
 The rate of depreciation is 10% straight-line method.
 Calculate yearly depreciation to be booked by Mark Inc.

 - Yearly depreciation to be booked under Statement of Profit & Loss will be ($10,000 x 10%) = $1,000 annum.